dtnaylor/mctls-www/www/documentation.md

 ### Middlebox Key Material Message

-The delivery of key material to middleboxes necessitates the inclusion of a new handshake message type into the TLS Handshake Protocol.
+mcTLS introduces a new handshake message type for delivering context key material to middleboxes.
 During the handshake, both the client and server will send a MiddleboxKeyMaterial message to each middlebox with tentative handshake message type 0x28.
 The payload of the message is encrypted with a symmetric key shared between the endpoint sending the message and the middlebox receiving it and contains a "partial secret" for each context to which the middlebox has access.
 Once a middlebox receives and decrypts a MiddleboxKeyMaterial message from both the client and the server, it uses both secrets to generate the keys that will actually be used in the encryption of application data (see [Context Key Generation](#context-key-generation)).
 The format of the message is as
 follows:

 	MiddleboxKeyMaterial {
         middlebox_id
         key_material {
             slice_id
-            read_material
+            read_secret
-            write_material
+            write_secret
         }[ ]
 	}